pmcgrenery/WxBrief/TESTING.md

 1. When the user loads the site for the first time they are presented with a modal asking whether they would like to allow location or not.
 2. If the user chooses not to allow location, then the map defaults to a view that shows Europe in one snapshot.
-3. If the user chooses to allow location, then the map flys down to the users current location.
+3. If the user chooses to allow location, then the map flys down to the user's current location.
 The user can then see the radar returns at their location.

 <img src="docs/user-story-6.png" style="width:600px">
 <br/>